 Red Seal certification

 The Red Seal Program is an inter-provincial certification program for tradespeople and journeypeople that is recognized across Canada.
-There are 55 different Red Seal trades.
+There are more than 50 different Red Seal trades.
 The program is considered a “standard of excellence” among tradespeople, and certifies that the tradesperson with a Red Seal is highly skilled.

 Each province or territory has a unique list of designated trades that are eligible for certification, as well as province-specific certification processes.
 The Red Seal certification allows tradespeople to practice their trades across the country without having to obtain individual provincial certifications.